 Architecture has always been one of the most popular career paths for Cities students.
 In addition to work in architecture and urban design, others have gone on to teach in architectural history at universities ranging from Berkeley to the University of Washington.
 Other alums have extended their undergraduate architectural training in work with housing, landscapes, or planning.

 Public service is also a core of the program, reflected in the many students who work with government organizations and civic foundations worldwide.
 Often, these students develop their professional interests through schools in planning or public policy.
-While some students have chosen to pursue this through the 3-2 Program in City and Regional Planning with Penn, others have also studied for advanced degrees at MIT, NYU, Berkeley, and University College London, sometimes in conjunction with specific programs that allow them to develop their interests in education, housing, or other fields.
+While some students have chosen to pursue this through the 3+2 Master in City and Regional Planning with Penn, others have also studied for advanced degrees at MIT, NYU, Berkeley, and University College London, sometimes in conjunction with specific programs that allow them to develop their interests in education, housing, or other fields.
 Others have developed their interests in governance through programs in Public Policy at Harvard, NYU, and other institutions.
 These graduates have gone on to work in local, state, and national governments across the country as well as with private consulting firms, creating a network from Naples, Florida to Southern California, New Mexico to Afghanistan.
 Many are active in the Philadelphia area, providing connections for student internships and advising.
 Others have prepared for policy work through service with Teach for America, the Peace Corps, or other international organizations in Guatemala, Niger, Israel, and Pakistan.

 Still other graduates have felt that they could better effect policy decisions through law school.
 Again, their combinations of interests - law and environment, immigration and labor, law and housing, law and international business - show how the interdisciplinary discussions of the Cities program create wider approaches to law school and careers.
 The same is true for medicine and public health, which at first sight might seem uncommon choices for majors grounded in the social sciences and humanities.
 Nonetheless, Cities students have gone on to medical programs nationwide as well as earning Master's degrees in Public Health from institutions like Johns Hopkins University and Harvard.